top of page

 This is about creating a skill advantage.

 Only 5% of Brazilians declare themselves able to speak English.
-So, in other words, 95% of Brazilians declare themselves unable to speak English.
-That means 95% of all Brazilians regardless of race, gender, sexual orientation and other relevant marks of social inequality.
+In other words, 95% of Brazilians declare themselves unable to speak English.
+It means 95% of all Brazilians do not speak English regardless of race, gender or sexual orientation.

-Most commonly Brazilians have to learn English while having little chance to interact with foreigners in real life.
-And no matter what you learn, without practice it is harder to access how much you have progressed.
-In that scenario Brazilians are often encouraged to take classes indefinitely or go on expensive travels, for lack of other viable options to practice, with the disadvantage of always playing it safe with a teacher and not believing in their own progress.
+Usually Brazilians have to learn English while rarely meeting English-speaking foreigners in real life.
+And no matter the subject we try to learn, without practice it is always harder to realize how much progress we have made.
+In that scenario Brazilians are encouraged to take endless classes or go on expensive travels, often leading to playing it safe with a teacher or doubting their own progress.